natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 &nbsp;

-&nbsp;These are just the beginning.
+This is just the tip of the iceberg.
 Before jumping into your project, **take a look at this super helpful cheatsheet I've put together**.
-On it are all the things I wish I had had on hand while I was muddling through my first few projects (like good helper classes and easy but stylish styling properties).
+On it are all the things I wish I had had on hand while I was muddling through my first few projects (like good helper classes and how to use the 'display' property).
 Keeping this handy is sure save you some time and plenty of frustrations throughout the entirety of your build\!

 &nbsp;